1. What is English Ninjas Curriculum and Teaching about?

 At English Ninjas, we prioritise the process and value the power of learning.
 Students are given space and time to learn at their own pace.

 With a focus on current affairs, children’s literature and critical thinking, our in-house materials, pedagogy and technology aim to nurture thinkers and learners.
-We specialise in English Language from Primary 1 to O Levels, General Paper JC 1 and 2, and English Literature from Secondary 1 to JC 2 [IP Year 1 to 6].
+We specialise in English Language from Primary 3 to O Levels, and English Literature from Secondary 1 to JC 2 (IP Year 1 to 6).

 Read more on our Corporate Values and Vision.

-2. Is the teaching in English Ninjas in line with MOE schools?
+2. Is the teaching at English Ninjas in line with MOE schools?
 How are your materials prepared?

 We design our in-house curriculum to pique curiosity and encourage students to think critically.
 We also ensure that our curriculum is up to date with the various changes in the MOE syllabus even as we incorporate current affairs, global issues and seek to move beyond the classroom and widen our students’ world view.